AladdinVR/AladdinVR.github.io/public/markdown/en/home.md

 # Welcome on the Ceret swimming club's website!

-## This summer the club will be back from June 5th!
+## See you next summer !

-The club is getting ready for a new season and we expect you to be motivated for this 50th season!
+Meanwhile, you can go on the training section to stay sharp.

 <img src="/pictures/home/swimming.jpeg" alt="team picture">

 * For the competition group, training will be on Mondays, Tuesdays and Fridays from 6:30 to 8:00 pm.
 * For the leisure group, training will be on Tuesdays and Fridays from 5:30 to 6:30 pm.

 We look forward to seeing you all this summer!